-The Company has entered into chicken grower contracts involving farms owned by certain of its officers, providing the placement of the Company's-owned flocks on their farms during the grow-out phase of production.
+The Company has entered into chicken grower contracts involving farms owned by certain of its officers, providing the placement of the Company's owned flocks on their farms during the grow-out phase of production.
 These contracts are on terms substantially the same as contracts entered into by the Company with unaffiliated parties and can be terminated by either party upon completion of the grow-out of each flock.
-The aggregate amounts paid by the Company to its current officers under these grower contacts during fiscal 2004 were as follows: Lonnie "Bo" Pilgrim, \$226,883, Clifford E. Butler, \$330,291 and O.B.
-Goolsby, Jr., \$66,170.
+The aggregate amounts paid by the Company to its current officers under these grower contacts during fiscal 2005 were as follows: Lonnie "Bo" Pilgrim, \$223,889 and Clifford E. Butler, \$314,186.

 The Company also employs Clifford E. Butler's son, Shane Butler, our Vice President Prepared Foods, Mt.
-Pleasant and Waco, who was paid total compensation of \$174,628 in fiscal 2004 and O.B.
-Goolsby's daughter, Melissa Goolsby, Sales Field Service Representative, who was paid total compensation of \$36,371 in fiscal 2004.
+Pleasant and Waco, who was paid total compensation of \$247,688 in fiscal 2005.
+In addition, we employ O.B.
+Goolsby's daughter, Melissa Goolsby-Cooney, Sales Field Representative, who was paid total compensation of \$38,071 in fiscal 2005, son-in-law Scott Cooney, Director HACCP/Regulatory Compliance, who was paid total compensation of \$79,000 in fiscal 2005 and daughter Tennille Goolsby, Consumer Relations Supervisor, who was paid total compensation of \$31,850 in fiscal 2005, and purchased landscape services from Mr. Goolsby's son, Greg Goolsby, who was paid a total amount of \$5,340 in fiscal 2005.

-See "Compensation Committee Interlocks and Insider Participation," which is incorporated herein by reference, for a discussion of the Company's transactions with Lonnie "Bo" Pilgrim and James G. Vetter, Jr.
+See "Nominees for Director - Compensation Committee Interlocks and Insider Participation," which is incorporated herein by reference, for a discussion of the Company's transactions with Lonnie "Bo" Pilgrim and James G. Vetter, Jr.